Tennessee Central Railway: Surviving portions

 The trackage between Monterey and Crossville was dismantled by the L&N in the 1980s, which has proven problematic to recent advocates of the restoration of passenger train service between Nashville and Knoxville.
 The Nashville and Eastern Railroad was formed to revive operation of the line's freight service to Old Hickory and Lebanon, approximately 30 miles east of Nashville, with occasional runs to points somewhat further east over the former L&N owned TC trackage.
 The N&E once participated in the operation of the Broadway Dinner Train out of Nashville.
-Today it hosts the Music City Star commuter rail service between Nashville and Lebanon.
+Today it hosts the WeGo Star commuter rail service between Nashville and Lebanon.

 In 2000, the Nashville and Western Railroad was formed as subsidiary of the Nashville and Eastern to take over the operation of the old TC from Nashville to Ashland City, which was on the portion originally sold to the IC, but later operated by numerous short lines.
 The Cumberland River Bicentennial Trail extends approximately 14 miles west from Ashland City on the old TC roadbed.
 Eventually the Dept. of Defense took over the operation of the old TC from Hopkinsville to Fort Campbell.
 The rest of the TC line between the Trail's end and Fort Campbell has been abandoned.

 At the eastern end, the former Tennessee Central remains in use between Crab Orchard, Tennessee and Rockwood, on the opposite side of Walden's Ridge, by Lhoist North America for movement of industrial mineral products.
 At Rockwood, Lhoist interchanges traffic with Norfolk Southern, which uses the ex-TC the rest of the way from Emory Gap to handle this business.